ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

+= 0.9.98.18 (21th November 2019) =
+* Improvement: Show the number of shares with Sassy Social Share #3588
+* Fixed: Need to improvment in table code #3664
+* Fixed: Change internal links to AMP is not working when custom permalink having the extenison.html #3811
+* Fixed: Width of the recent posts and related posts thumbnail image should be same #3639
+* Fixed: Page should be full width if the page builder is used #3756
+* Fixed: Remove broken link on source code like "<link rel="dns-prefetch" href="https://cdn.ampproject.org">." #3697
+* Fixed: leave a comment added when making pages with pagebuilder #3755
+* Fixed: Need to adding gaping for col 2 in AMP Pagebuilder #3796
+* Fixed: CSS issue. #3785
+* Fixed: Facebook comment is not changing language when we select another language #3710
+* Fixed: Verify button of Google Font API key is not working after update #3858
+* Fixed: Cache is not clearing after clicking clear cache button #3863

 = 0.9.98.17 (19th November 2019) =
 * Fixed: Validation error of 'srcset' in 'amp-img' after Latest update of Divi Theme (From version 4.0.2) #3803
 * Fixed: Logo is not resizing when using fixed width #3696